kisi-inc/kisi-android-st2u-sdk-public/README.md

     implementation "at.favre.lib:hkdf:1.1.0"
     implementation "io.reactivex.rxjava3:rxjava:3.0.0"
+    implementation 'com.github.weliem:blessed-android:2.5.0'
     implementation 'aga.android:luch:0.3.1'
 }
 ```

-3. Sync the project with Gradle files.
+## 10.2 Sync the project with Gradle files.

-### 9.2 Add the required permissions
+### 10.3 Add the required permissions

 The Tap in-app scenario requires a few permissions, so you need to make sure to add these to your app's manifest, as shown below.